keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

 This High Level Design (HLD) proposes **Trusted ZTP (tZTP)** — a standards-based, cryptographically secured onboarding capability for SONiC based on **RFC 8572 (Secure Zero Touch Provisioning)**.

 The design is intentionally conservative: it **augments** the existing `sonic-ztp` service rather than replacing it, **reuses** a mature, permissively licensed RFC 8572 implementation rather than writing the security-critical protocol from scratch, and remains **disabled by default** so that existing deployments are unaffected.
-The recommendations for which open-source components to adopt are backed by primary-source repository data (summarised in [Appendix A](#appendix-a-primary-source-evidence)), not vendor marketing claims.

 ### 3. Scope